commonprefix/axelar-light-client/README.md

 - Go to the `relayer` package and follow the instructions mentioned there for running both the feeder and the relayer.

+## Documentation
+Along with the README files, code documentation is also available using the `cargo doc --open` command.

 ## Acknowledgments
 This project uses open-source code from the following projects.
 We are deeply